ric2b/Vivaldi-browser/chromium/docs/website/site/administrators/certificate-management-extension-api-on-chrome-os/index.md

 ## The enterprise.platformKeys API

-This extension API of Chrome OS allows extensions to generate a key pair, sign a certification request, and to manage the installed client certificates (import, get and remove certificates).
-Using this API, an extension can drive the process of installing a new client certificate to a Chrome OS device.
+This extension API of ChromeOS allows extensions to generate a key pair, sign a certification request, and to manage the installed client certificates (import, get and remove certificates).
+Using this API, an extension can drive the process of installing a new client certificate to a ChromeOS device.

 In order to use the API, an extension must be pre-installed by user policy.
 Only extensions installed by policy can use the API.